Post sponsored by Volkswagen.

 Each batch of these fruit drop travel sweets makes around 300 grams of sweet, so there’s plenty to share with friends and family if you want.
 Mix them up and gift them in a nice bottle or travel sweet tin (my husband made me the lovely distressed looking one pictured in the first photo, above).

-What’s your favourite treat to eat in the car while you’re traveling?
+What’s your favourite treat to eat in the car while you’re travelling?
 Let me know in the comments!
-For more travel-inspired recipes please visit the Volkswagen Pinterest community board – Food Bloggers for Volkswagen.

 Fruit Drop Travel Sweets